Sign up for the DPO Europe Newsletter

 Territorial scope of the GDPR

-Yes, you heard it right.
-GDPR doesn’t apply to companies, but to particular business processes (“processing”) using personal data.
-For some companies, all processing will be subject to GDPR, but for others, only some processes.
-Let’s find out which ones.
+GDPR applies not to companies, but to specific processes involving personal data.
+For some companies, all processing activities fall under GDPR, while for others, only some do.
+Let’s find out what your situation is.

-First, ask yourself the question: “Is there personal data used in this process?”
+First, ask yourself a question: “Is there personal data in this process?”

 Is the answer positive?
 Then there are five more steps ahead.
 However, in some cases, you only need one “yes” for the GDPR rules to apply to the relevant process in your company.

-Step 1: Does your company have organizational units within the EU?
+Step 1: Does your company have an establishment within the EEA?

-Before answering this question, we need to understand the concept of ‘establishment’.
-According to the recital 22, an establishment does not have to be a legal entity.
-It can be not only a branch or representative office, but also an office, a remote workplace, or even a single employee.
-If your company has any of the above in any of the EU countries, and that establishment is processing data, then the GDPR is mandatory for that processing.
+Before answering this question, we need to understand the concept of ‘establishment.’
+According to Recital 22, an establishment doesn’t need to be a legal entity.
+It can be a branch, representative office, remote workplace, or even a single employee.
+If your company has any of these in the EU (from this moment on we will use the “EU” for the “EEA” for convenience), and they process data, the GDPR applies.

 Love to work together